m2lines/gz21_ocean_momentum/README.md

 in order for the data to be found and stored in a sensible place.

-One can run the inference step by interactively running the following project root directory:
+One can run the inference step by interactively running the following in the project root directory:

     python3 -m gz21_ocean_momentum.inference.main --n_splits=40